ulbmuenster/invenio-oaipmh-scythe/README.md

 The [documentation][docs-url] is made with [Material for MkDocs](https://github.com/squidfunk/mkdocs-material) and is hosted by [GitHub Pages](https://docs.github.com/en/pages).

+## Acknowledgments

+This is a fork of [sickle](https://github.com/mloesch/sickle) which was originally written by Mathias Loesch.

 ## License

 oaipmh-scythe is distributed under the terms of the [BSD](https://spdx.org/licenses/BSD-3-Clause.html) license.